Environmental Health Perspectives

 These findings define biologic changes that occur with chronic arsenic exposure in humans and provide leads and potential targets for understanding and monitoring the pathogenesis of arsenic-induced diseases.

 Andrew, Angeline S.; Jewell, David A.; Mason, Rebecca A.; Whitfield, Michael L.; Moore, Jason H.; and Karagas, Margaret R., "Drinking-Water Arsenic Exposure Modulates Gene Expression in Human Lymphocytes from a U.S. Population" (2008).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3721.